“We aspire to be more than just a leading personal technology company, but to be a company that is known, admired, and respected around the world.”

 Before this role, he led Intel’s Datacenter and Connected Systems and Data Center groups.
 Mr. Skaugen holds a bachelor of science in electrical engineering from Purdue University.

-Before joining Lenovo, Mr. Rui had an 18-year career with Microsoft, where he held various leadership roles in R&D strategy, basic research, technology incubation, and product development, and shipped multiple products including Microsoft Office, Bing, Hololens and Cognitive Services.
+Before joining Lenovo, Dr. Rui spent 18 years with Microsoft where he held various leadership roles in R&D strategy, basic research, technology incubation and product development, and most recently served as Deputy Managing Director of Microsoft Research Asia.

-Mr. Rui is a world-class technologist in computer science, and a Fellow of the ACM, IEEE, IAPR, and SPIE.
-He received his BS from Southeast University, his MS from Tsinghua University, and his PhD from the University of Illinois at Urbana-Champaign (UIUC).
+Dr. Rui received his BS from Southeast University Summa cum laude, his MS from Tsinghua University, and his PhD from the University of Illinois at Urbana-Champaign (UIUC).

 Gao Lan joined Lenovo in 2009 and is now Senior Vice President of Human Resources, responsible for human resources, organizational development, global talent, compensation and benefits, as well as nurturing the company's culture.